TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sorting.rst

     [('red', 1), ('red', 2), ('blue', 1), ('blue', 2)]

 * The sort routines are guaranteed to use :meth:`__lt__` when making comparisons between two objects.
-So, it is easy to add a standard sort order to a class by defining an :meth:`__lt__` method::
+So, it is easy to add a standard sort order to a kundi by defining an :meth:`__lt__` method::

     >>> Student.__lt__ = lambda self, other: self.age < other.age